 No decisions have been made on when, or if, a future Quality Evaluation will be held.
 After each Quality Evaluation, the Ministry of Education (MoE) has led a review on the policy and operational policy settings for the PBRF.
-In mid-2018, MoE announced it would conduct a similar review following the release of the 2018 Quality Evaluation results later in 2019.
+In mid-2018, MoE announced it would conduct a similar review following the 2018 Quality Evaluation.
+The review is currently underway.